WIN-PROLOG 7.1 - Details

-WIN-PROLOG 5.0 is the latest version of LPA's true 32-bit Prolog compiler, and is available for all versions of Microsoft Windows, from Windows 98SE right up to Windows 8, and everything in-between.
+WIN-PROLOG 7.1 is both the latest version of LPA's true 32-bit Prolog compiler, and also the first version of LPA's brand new 64-bit Prolog compiler.
+The 32-bit version is available for all versions of Microsoft Windows, from Windows 98SE right up to Windows 8, and everything in-between, while the 64-bit version has been built for Windows 7 and later.
 Key features of WIN-PROLOG include:

 - Native x87 Floating Point Package: A brand new high-precision, floating point maths package has been written to replace the previously-used emulation library that was used since the earliest days of 386-PROLOG.
 The new package is faster, more accurate, and has been extensively tested for over a year prior to public release